usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 elevator exemption does not apply to buildings housing the offices of a health care provider.

 ILLUSTRATION: A physician has offices on the first floor of a multistory building.
-The second floor has other types of offices.An elevator is not required.
+The second floor has other types of offices.
+An elevator is not required.

 BUT: If the second floor was designed or intended for use by a health care provider, an elevator would be required.